SSWConsulting/SSW.Rules.Content/rules/do-you-use-tryupdatemodel-instead-of-updatemodel/rule.md

     }
 }
 ```
+::: good

-Figure: Good Example – TryUpdateModel will gracefully handle validation and will add to the ModelState dictionary so we can check for validity
+Figure: Good example – TryUpdateModel will gracefully handle validation and will add to the ModelState dictionary so we can check for validity
 :::